infinite-cat/recap.dev-docs/docs/tracing-vercel-functions.md

 ## Unit Name

 A unit is a minimal tracked component in recap.dev.
-By configuring unit names you can select a granularity of your data to your liking.
+By configuring unit names, you can select a granularity of your data to your liking.

-Unfortunately there's no default way of prodiving a per-endpoint name automatically for Vercel Functions currently.
+Unfortunately, there is currently no way of providing a per-endpoint name automatically for Vercel Functions.

 The strategy used in the example project is concatenating an environment name and the hardcoded handler URL path.
 Which will give a unit name like this: